Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 # Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models

+This is the repo for our EMNLP (Main) 2024 paper: Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models (DRPO).

 ## Setup

 To setup the environment, you may use any of the following two ways (We use python 3.10):